StefMa/TimeTrackingServer/documentation/README.md

 # Get working days

-Get all working days in a month.
+Get all working days in a month sort by day.

 **Route:**
 ```